MrWeatherf/trumpocalypse-1/README.md

 The plan is to update about once a day (although it may be more frequent during "news busy" days).

-Normally, potential links will be added as Github issues which will be reviewed at added at the end of the day.
+Normally, potential links will be added as Github issues which will be reviewed and added at the end of the day.

 To comment of suggest new links, file a new issue: https://github.com/garykac/trumpocalypse/issues/new